sjentsch/jamoviDocs/lsj/Ch12_Regression_07.rst

 Tests for individual coefficients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *F*-test that we’ve just introduced is useful for checking
+The *F*-test that we’ve just introduced is useful for checking that the model
-that the model as a whole is performing better than chance.
-If your
-regression model doesn’t produce a significant result for the
+as a whole is performing better than chance.
+If your regression model doesn’t
-*F*-test then you probably don’t have a very good regression model
+produce a significant result for the *F*-test then you probably don’t have a
-(or, quite possibly, you don’t have very good data).
-However, while
+very good regression model (or, quite possibly, you don’t have very good data).
-failing this test is a pretty strong indicator that the model has
+However, while failing this test is a pretty strong indicator that the model
-problems, *passing* the test (i.e., rejecting the null) doesn’t imply
+has problems, *passing* the test (i.e., rejecting the null) doesn’t imply that
-that the model is good!
+the model is good!
 Why is that, you might be wondering?
-The answer
+The answer to that can
-to that can be found by looking at the coefficients for the multiple
+be found by looking at the coefficients for the multiple regression model we
-regression model we have already looked at in section
+have already looked at in Section `Multiple linear regression
-`[sec:multipleregression] <#sec:multipleregression>`__ above, where the
+<Ch12_Regression_05.html#multiple-linear-regression>`__ above, where the
 coefficients we got were:

 .. code-block::